Pranav9594/CampHub/README.md

 * 🔎 Advanced search and filtering
 * 📈 Storage usage tracking
 * 🏷️ File tagging
-* ☁️ Improved cloud storage management
+* ☁️ Enhanced cloud storage management
 * 📱 Progressive Web App support

 ## 📌 Project Status

 **🚧 Currently in development**

-College Storage is designed as an academic file management platform that helps students keep notes, presentations, documents, and other study materials organized in one place.
+CampHub is designed as an academic file management platform that helps students keep notes, presentations, documents, and other study materials organized in one place.

 ## 🎯 Purpose

-The goal of College Storage is to provide a simple and centralized solution for managing college-related files instead of keeping academic documents scattered across different folders and devices.
+The goal of CampHub is to provide students with a centralized platform for managing college-related files instead of keeping academic documents scattered across different folders and devices.

-## 👨‍💻 Author

-**Your Name**

-Built with ❤️ using **Flask, Supabase, PostgreSQL, HTML, CSS, and JavaScript**.